haomo-ai/OverlapTransformer/README.md

 OverlapTransformer is not a sophisticated model but holds natural mathematical properties in a lightweight style for surround-view observations. **Welcome to post results in issues if you have tried other input types (e.g., RGBD camera, Livox, 16/32-beam LiDAR).**

-We have not used sensors with limited FOV such as RGBD camera providing its inputs.
-You can try it and welcome to post results here :)

 ## News!